-The Electric Cinema offers an indulgent and a cosy cinema experience that comes with plush armchairs and a deli-bar instead of popcorn and soda.
+The Electric Cinema offers an indulgent and cosy cinema experience that comes with plush armchairs and a deli bar instead of popcorn and soda.

 Historic Houses on Wilkes and Princelet Street

-You just need to walk along these streets to witness some of the most historic building in Shoreditch.
-This is most one of the unique things to do in Shoreditch.
+You just need to walk along these streets to witness some of the most historic buildings in Shoreditch.
+This is one of the most unique activities in Shoreditch.

-There are a lot of fabulous sceneries in Shoreditch that are open to the public.
-There are excellent rooftops such as The Curtain, Queen of Hoxton, Boundary and Aviary for beautiful rooftop experiences.
+The best places in Shoreditch are the ones with excellent views.
+Bars such as The Curtain, Queen of Hoxton, Boundary and Aviary offer beautiful rooftop experiences.

-You can watch the sun set over the London skyline at Aviary.
+You can watch the sunset over the London skyline at Aviary.
 Eat, drink and swim on the rooftop at the breathtaking venues.
-You might need to book Boundary ahead though.
+You might need to make reservations at Boundary ahead of time, though.

-The name is derived from the Peruvian Named after the Peruvian phrase for a woman from the Andes.
+The name is derived from the Peruvian phrase for a woman from the Andes.